Is It Safe to Travel to Somalia in 2026?

 What is the current travel advisory level for Somalia?

 Somalia is rated Level 4 — Do Not Travel by the U.S. Department of State as of 2026.
-Key concerns include crime, terrorism, civil_unrest.
+Key concerns include crime, kidnapping, terrorism.

 Is it safe to travel to Somalia right now?